 Quick Fixes

 After a shell finds an executable, it caches its location… except it doesn’t check its own validity.
-So when you mess with executable locations or the PATH clear that cache with

-hash -d <exe name> # one entry
+hash -r # entire cache hash -d <exe name> # one entry

 System Info

-lsb_release -a # what version of my distro am I running?
+uname -a # generic info about the machine lsb_release -a # what version of my distro am I running?

-w # who is logged on and what are they doing
+w # who is logged on and what are they doing who --all # more information on running users

 Apt/Dpkg